New Tax Regime Vs Old Tax Regime for FY 2025-26 (AY 2026-27)

 Key Features of the Old Tax Regime:

-1. Old Regime Tax Slabs:
+1. Old Regime Tax Slabs

+The old regime retains its traditional slabs for FY 2025-26.
 The following table shows the income tax slabs in India for the old regime:

-2. More Tax Deductions and Exemptions:
+2. More Tax Deductions and Exemptions

 Under the old tax regime, you have access to over 70 exemptions and deductions, including Section 80C, Section 10(10D), HRA and LTA.
 This enables you to lower your taxable income and reduce your tax obligations.

-3. LTCG Benefits:
+3. LTCG Benefits

 The old tax slab regime provides Long-Term Capital Gains (LTCG) benefits on your investments in debt funds.